oneapi-src/oneDNN/doc/naming_conventions.md

 @todo Picture here

-Since there are many widely used names for specific deep learning domains like convolutional neural networks (CNNs), DNNL also supports memory format tags in which dimensions have specifically assigned meaning like 'image width', 'image height', etc. The following table summarizes notations used in such memory format tags.
+Since there are many widely used names for specific deep learning domains like convolutional neural networks (CNNs), oneDNN also supports memory format tags in which dimensions have specifically assigned meaning like 'image width', 'image height', etc. The following table summarizes notations used in such memory format tags.